TashaTJ/pawsome-portraits-v4/README.md

 ## UX: User Experience

+## User Stories

+As a user I want to be able to:

+- Understand the purpose of the site on loading
+- Navigate through the site smoothly
+- See lots of examples of artworks
+- be able to contact Craig easily
+- Learn more about Craig's process and perhaps learn some skills myself
+- Connect with Craig on social media
+- Learn more about the developer who created the site

 ## Initial Concept
 With such compelling visual content from the Artist, I want to create a minimal and sleek monochrome theme to allow the work to shine and not have to compete with the website design.
 I have often refferred back to the [Apple website](https://www.apple.com/uk/) for inspiration.